 A wasted opportunity.

-In a time of change, all ways forward will be difficult and we will never know 100 percent how things are going to turn out.
-So the priority becomes not to predict what is going to happen (which is now impossible anyway) but to find out what is most important, most inspiring, to us and then to do our best to make that happen.
+In times of change, all ways forward will be difficult and the outcomes will be unpredictable.
+So our priority becomes not to predict what is going to happen (which is now impossible anyway) but to find out what is most important to us, most inspiring to us, and then to do our best to make that happen.
 Our priority becomes less “To be or not to be” and more about whether we attempt “to become or not to become.”